 Associate of Science in Nursing Curriculum (Regular Track)

 Nursing Program Application Eligibility Prerequisite Course - BMS 110

-BMS 110-Introduction to Biomedical Sciences: Must be completed with a 'C' grade or better by the appropriate nursing program application deadline unless they have completed an equivalent course at another institution or BMS 267 Human Anatomy or an equivalent course such as A&P 1 with a “C” grade or higher.
+BMS 110-Introduction to Biomedical Sciences: Must be either in progress of or completed with a 'C' grade or better by the appropriate nursing program application deadline unless they have completed an equivalent course at another institution or BMS 267 Human Anatomy or an equivalent course such as A&P 1 with a “C” grade or higher.

 MTH 130 or higher eligibility must be established by the program start.
 Eligibility is established through a math placement test score or completion of MTH 103 Intermediate Algebra or an equivalent course, with a 'C' grade or better or lower level math courses as required to bring you to MTH 130 or higher eligibility.
 Placement scores must be received by the application deadline or proof of in-progress coursework that will give the applicant MTH 130 or higher eligibility by the program start must be provided such as an in-progress transcript.